orxfun/orx-parallel/README.md

 * Any input collection or generator that implements [`IntoConcurrentIter`](https://docs.rs/orx-concurrent-iter/latest/orx_concurrent_iter/trait.IntoConcurrentIter.html) automatically implements [`IntoParIter`](https://docs.rs/orx-concurrent-iter/latest/orx_parallel/trait.IntoParIter.html), and hence, can be parallelized.
 Therefore, new collection types can be used by defining their concurrent iterators.
   * *Further, any arbitrary sequential `Iterator` implements [`IterIntoParIter`](https://docs.rs/orx-concurrent-iter/latest/orx_concurrent_iter/trait.IterIntoConcurrentIter.html) and can be parallelized.
 Importantly note that this is useful only when computation on pulled elements is not insignificant.*

-Furthermore, the parallel runner is extensible:
+Furthermore, the parallel runner is customizable:

 * `ParallelRunner` is a trait and a default implementation is provided in this crate.
 It is possible to implement and use your *own runner* simply calling [`with_runner`](https://docs.rs/orx-parallel/latest/orx_parallel/trait.ParIter.html#tymethod.with_runner) transformation method on the parallel iterator.
 Default parallel runner targets to be efficient in general.
 When we have a use case with special characteristics, we can implement a `ParallelRunner` optimized for this scenario and use with the parallel iterators.